The strong global dimension of piecewise hereditary algebras: Lower bounds on the strong global dimension

-This section gives a simple upper bound for the strong global dimension of ${\rm End}(T)^{\rm op}$ based on the range of suspensions of a given {\hered} $\mathcal H\subseteq \mathcal T$ containing indecomposable direct summands of $T$.
-It also gives three results on lower bounds for the strong global dimension of ${\rm End}(T)^{\rm op}$.
+Given a tilting object $T\in \mathcal T$, this section gives lower bounds for ${\rm s.gl.dim.}\,{\rm End}(T)^{\rm op}$.
 These form the technical heart of the proofs of Theorem~\ref{thma} and Theorem~\ref{thmb}.
 They are based on the existence of certain indecomposable direct summands of $T$.
 A separate subsection is devoted to each one of these results according to the following situations: the considered summands lie in transjective Auslander-Reiten components; or they lie in non-transjective Auslander-Reiten components; or they satisfy specific vanishing assumptions on morphism spaces.